castorini/anserini/docs/experiments-cord19-extras.md

 solrini/bin/solr create -n anserini -c cord19
 ```

-Adjust the schema (if there are errors, follow the instructions below and come back):
+Adjust the schema (if there are errors, follow the instructions below):

 ```bash
 curl -X POST -H 'Content-type:application/json' --data-binary @src/main/resources/solr/schemas/cord19.json \
  http://localhost:8983/solr/cord19/schema
 ```

-**Note:** if there are errors from field conflicts, you'll need to reset the configset and recreate the collection (select [All] for the fields to replace):
+**Note:** If there are errors from field conflicts, you'll need to reset the configset and recreate the collection (select [All] for the fields to replace):

 ```bash
 solrini/bin/solr delete -c cord19